Los Angeles Maiers: History

-The ballpark
+Maier Park

 The Los Angeles Maiers played 1910 home games at Maier Park.
 Maier Park, was home of both the Los Angeles Maiers and the Los Angeles McCormicks.
 The ballpark was built in Vernon, California in 1909 by local brewery owner Pete Maier for his Vernon Tigers, a Pacific Coast League club, who were the primary tenants.
 In the era, laws prevented alcohol within the city of Los Angeles.
 Outside the city limits, Maier Park was located directly adjacent to Doyle's Bar, which was advertised as the "longest bar in the world."
 Doyle's Bar had its own separate public entrance into the ballpark.
 It was noted that even players used the entrance to the bar in between innings.

 Maier Park had a seating capacity of 4,000 and was a wooden ballpark, which was dismantled after the 1915 season.
 Maier Park was located at East 38th Street and Santa Fe Avenue in Vernon, California.